 Explain that the company investigated all possible alternatives.
 Reiterate that the decision, which was not made lightly, is final.

 Redundancies in the current economy are common occurrences.
-Often there is office gossip well in advance of people being made redundant, and not knowing is stressful for staff.
+Often there is office gossip well in advance of jobs being made redundant, and not knowing is stressful for staff.
 In these circumstances, when a lot of uncertainty has been present, it can be a relief to find out.
 It probably isn’t a surprise – they may have been expecting to hear about layoffs.
 They may be relieved that finally a decision has been made and things can move forward.

 Be wary though of a pragmatic or indeed no reaction.
 Although the person appears to have everything under control, it may be a red flag they are in fact in denial of the situation or shocked about the news and behaving in a ‘socially acceptable manner’ in response.
 The danger is they will eventually crack and become distressed.